 … and pack heavy-duty hydrators.

 Make sure you throw a face moisturizer and a hydrating balm into your carry-on.
-We suggest bringing along face serums and moisturizers that contain the aforementioned hyaluronic acid — our favorite is the Youth To The People Serum!
-The iS Clinical Sheald balm offers great added hydration in cream form, and this Pixi Hydration Milky mist is a super easy on-the-go boost for your pre-travel hydration levels.
+We suggest bringing along face serums and moisturizers that contain the aforementioned hyaluronic acid — our favorite is the SLMD’s Hyaluronic Acid Serum, which is travel friendly and a great on-the-go boost for your pre-travel hydration levels.

 Travel steals your glow…